simple-restricted-token/ERC-1404/README.md

 Enforce complex transfer restrictions.
 Such as:

 * A preventative poison pill provision, to restrict the maximum ownership of a single individual or entity.
-* The ability to prevent token holders in a single jurisdiction to trade with token holders in another juridiction.
+* The ability to prevent token holders in a single jurisdiction to trade with token holders in another jurisdiction.
 * The ability for the issuer to revoke a token if necessary.

 ### Support for Branded Standards